+RADIUS:

-RADIUS: Remote Authentication Dial In User Service (RADIUS) is a networking protocol that provides centralized Authentication for MEINBERG Time Servers to connect and use the network services.
+Remote Authentication Dial In User Service (RADIUS) is a networking protocol that provides centralized Authentication for MEINBERG Time Servers to connect and use the network services.
 RADIUS is a client/server protocol that runs in the application layer, using UDP as transport.

 The LANTIME RADIUS authentication feature requires that each account that should be able to login to the LANTIME needs a Vendor Specific Attribute (VSA) called MBG-Management-Privilege-Level.
-This VSA has to be defined in the so-called dictionary of the RADIUS Server.
+This VSA has to be added to the configuration of your RADIUS Server.
+Here some additional information on the attribute: